jvargh/mcp-workshop/docs/mcp-concepts/01-consuming-server/04-activity-client.md

     Result:  { content: [ { type: 'text', text: '4' } ] }
 ```

-Next, let's show how we can improve the client to use a large language model (LLM).
-The idea is to let the user use a natural language prompt.
-Through tool calling, the LLM will be able to call the `add` tool we created in the server.
+In our next activity, let's learn how we can add a large language model (LLM) to our client.
+This will make it possible for the client to negotiate with the server.
+Why this is useflu is that you can now show an NLP, Natural Language Processing user interface to the user, and the user can interact using natural language prompts.